robbederks/open-hardware-definitions/README.md

 2. Automatic parsing of a datasheet with a script / notebook (e.g. `parsers/nxp/MPC5668xRM.ipynb`)
 3. Manual parsing of a datasheet

+If you create a converter script / notebook, please also share this for future reference in the `parsers/` directory!

 ### Does it matter if the info is not complete?
 No!
 Any (valid) info is always better than no info!
 If you have a partial definition file, feel free to open a PR!
 Also, PRs for extending / fixing existing definition files are certainly welcome!